JoaoLopesF/RemoteDebug/README.md

 Telnet is a standard way of remotely connecting to a server and is supported on all operating systems (Windows, Mac, Linux...).
 A typical telnet client for Windows is Putty for example.

+Have a good tool for mobiles: "Fing"
+Its show all devices in local network, show ports opened and can execute the telnet client too (external App)

 _RemoteDebug_  sets-up a telnet server which is listening to any telnet client that wants to connect.
 After connection, logging is streamed to the telenet client.

 _RemoteDebug_ is very simple to use, after a few lines of initialization code, you can use the well-known "print" commands to stream your logging to the remote client.